virtusize/integration_android/README.md

 ## Fix SNS Login in Virtusize for native Webview apps

-The built-in webview blocks any popup windows by default.
-To let users to sign up or log in with the web version of Virtusize integration in your webview, please replace your `WebView` with **`VirtusizeWebview`** in your Kotlin or Java file and XML file to fix SNS login in Virtusize.
+The built-in WebView blocks any popup windows by default.
+To let users to sign up or log in with the web version of Virtusize integration in your webview, please replace your `WebView` with **`VirtusizeWebView`** in your Kotlin or Java file and XML file to fix SNS login in Virtusize.

 - Kotlin/Java